badking01/test/CHINA_SESSION_CONTROL.md

 - expand the workflow without permission
 - use confusing film terminology unless necessary
 - write long abstract narration without visual logic
-- generate downstream prompts before the visual map is approved
+- generate `prompt_raw` before the required workflow stage is approved
-- treat the elite ecosystem as a secret omnipotent organization
+- treat the Elite Ecosystem as a secret omnipotent organization
 - frame Confucianism as purely evil or as simple brainwashing
+- use EP00 as a reason to bypass era protection
+- route EP00 to `CHINA_EP00_VISUAL_LOCK.md`; that file is obsolete in the new workflow

 ## User Role